---

 }

 Above, we've only included the code related to setting up Tailwind.
-The full package.json is here.
+The full

-Create a build and dev task that runs the scripts for building of components and style sheets in parallel.
+Create a `build` and `dev` task that runs the scripts for building of components and style sheets in parallel.

 {